Thursday, March 26, 2026

 Watersheds without borders: Microplastics, Place, and Eco-Justice

-I had long imagined living in one of the most wild places in the United States.
+I had long imagined living in one of the most wild places in these places in United States.
 When I accepted a position at the Teton Science School in Jackson, Wyoming, my daughter and I were also seeking a place where we might begin to heal from the tragic loss of her father.
 The Tetons felt like the kind of landscape that could hold that hope — mountains rising sharply from sagebrush valleys, rivers running clear from alpine snowpack, wildlife moving across open ranges in ways that made human concerns feel briefly smaller.
 The beauty is breathtaking, and it invites the assumption that such grandeur must be untouched.
 Yet living there complicated that assumption.
 Beauty does not equal immunity.
 The idea of pristine wilderness is often less a reality than a story we tell ourselves about places we long to preserve.

 Yellowstone and the greater Jackson Hole region now receive millions of visitors each year, and increasing tourism has become what National Geographic describes as a stress test for park ecosystems and infrastructure.¹ Sustainability initiatives such as the Jackson Hole and Yellowstone Sustainable Destination Program have emerged precisely because ecological, cultural, and economic pressures converge there. ² Even well-intentioned stewardship operates within a tourism economy dependent upon travel and consumption.
 Wilderness is not and cannot be separate from human systems anymore.
 While sustainability initiatives and scientific monitoring are important steps, they address symptoms more than structural causes.
 Reducing plastic production and rethinking consumption patterns would be necessary to meet the demands of ecological and intergenerational justice more fully.